kitstory-app/.github/profile/README.md

 - [`kitstory`](https://github.com/kitstory-app/kitstory): A monorepo of both the web app and desktop app written in Tauri
 - [`plugin-sdk`](https://github.com/kitstory-app/plugin-sdk): A plugin SDK written in Rust

+Yeah you heard me, in **RUST**.
+Rust fanbois be creamin' right now.